An eSealing dApp

 Normal Smart Contract Transaction Flow

 A sponsored transaction decouples the transaction fee authorization (third-party wallet) from the action authorization (user’s wallet).
 The user signs a message (in that case the prepend is account address and 8 zero bytes) to authorize the action.
 Hence, the 8 zero bytes ensure that the user does not accidentally sign a valid transaction.
 This means the red signature is not a transaction, while the black signature is a valid transaction in the image below.
-The user’s signature is sent to the back-end server.
-The third-party creates a valid transaction at the back-end server, which is sent to the blockchain.
+The user’s signature is sent to the backend server.
+The third-party creates a valid transaction at the backend server, which is sent to the blockchain.

 Sponsored Transaction Flow